-To be able to change the settings of the sensor: Press command + A or click Menu and click User Mode > Advanced.
+Note: To configure the sensor on Mosa2: Press command + A or click Menu and click User Mode > Advanced.

 Connecting the Sensor to Mosa2

 To configure the sensor, you need to connect it to Mosa2 application, using either the Dock or the Configuration Cable.